MadKauSing/SE-Case-Studies/week1.md

 ---

 ### Conclusion
-This market research tool provides a simple yet effective solution for looking up relevant data.
-This helps our users make informed decisions, and inspires new ideas for content creation or create visualizations for a presentation.
+This market research tool provides a simple yet effective solution for looking up relevant data on a wide variety of topics, trends and documents.
+This helps our users make informed decisions for their business or personal needs.
+It also inspires new ideas and visualizations for content creation.

 ---